Carlos Celdran: Career

 Celdran began his career as a cartoonist.
-At age 14, he worked under cartoonist Nonoy Marcelo and would deliver Marcelo's works by hand to the offices where Marcelo worked in: the Business Day and Manila Chronicle.
-He secured the stint through the connections of the husband of Patis Tesoro, who is Celdran's aunt.
-Carlos Celdran joined the Samahang Kartunista ng Pilipinas, a guild of Filipino cartoonists, and became its youngest member.
+At age 14, he worked under cartoonist Nonoy Marcelo and would deliver works to the latter’s offices in Business Day and Manila Chronicle.
+He secured the stint through the connections of the husband of his aunt Patis Tesoro.
+Celdran joined the Samahang Kartunista ng Pilipinas, a guild of Filipino cartoonists, and became its youngest member.
 His stint as a cartoonist lasted until he moved to the United States for his college education.

 Upon his return to the Philippines, Celdran worked as a tour guide.
 His well-known and longest-running tour, If These Walls Could Talk, ran 17 years.
-As part of the guided tour in the Spanish-Era walled area of the Manila district of Intramuros, Celdran would sing, dance, and discuss the history of the place clad in costume.
+As part of the guided tour in Manila’s Spanish-era walled city of Intramuros, Celdran would sing, dance, and discuss the history of the place clad in costume.

-Another work of Celdran was the one-man show Livin' La Vida Imelda that centered on the lavish lifestyle of Imelda Marcos, the wife of former Philippine President Ferdinand Marcos, who ruled as a dictator.
+Another work of Celdran was the one-man show Livin' La Vida Imelda that centered on the lavish lifestyle of Imelda Marcos, the wife of deposed dictator President Ferdinand Marcos.
 The show was produced by Ma-Yi Theater Company, directed by Ralph Peña at Theater Row's Clurman Theater in New York City and other places outside the Philippines such as Toronto, Ontario, Canada; Copenhagen, Denmark; and Penang, Malaysia.
 After moving to Madrid, he started the Jose Rizal Walking Tour of Madrid, which took tourists to places where Filipino writer and revolutionary hero José Rizal had frequently visited during his study in the Spanish capital, and provided insights on how Rizal's experience is linked to the Philippine Revolution.

 In 2018, Celdran directed and produced the first Manila Biennale in Intramuros, which featured local and international artists.